ReVanced/revanced-manager/SECURITY.md

 Please open an issue in our [advisory tracker](https://github.com/ReVanced/revanced-manager/security/advisories/new) or reach out privately to us on [Discord](https://discord.gg/revanced).

-If a vulnerability is confirmed and accepted, you can join us [Discord](https://discord.gg/revanced) server to receive an special contributor role.
+If a vulnerability is confirmed and accepted, you can join our [Discord](https://discord.gg/revanced) server to receive a special contributor role.

 ### ⏳ Supported Versions